-The Corsair HS50 uses a 3.5mm wired connection, which means not only does it easily plug into your Xbox One controller, it’s also compatible with the PlayStation 4, PCs, Nintendo Switch, and mobile devices — you won’t find that kind of versatility in a wireless model.
+The Corsair HS50 uses a 3.5mm wired connection, which means not only does it easily plug into your Xbox One controller, it's also compatible with the PlayStation 4, PCs, Nintendo Switch, and mobile devices — you won't find that kind of versatility in an Xbox wireless model.
 The Corsair HS50 also provides excellent sound quality that rivals that of other headsets costing two or three times as much — if not more.

 Since it's a wired model, there are some trade-offs, however.
 Due to its single 3.5mm connection, the Corsair HS50, unfortunately, lacks virtual surround sound.
 Thankfully, the stereo mix offers accurate positioning even without DSP assistance.
 To top it off, the headset sports an attractive, minimalist design, with a detachable mic that makes it possible for it to double as a pair of headphones in a pinch.

 We won't pretend there aren't benefits to opting for a pricier pick, including the luxury of wireless freedom, but the Corsair HS50 makes a strong case that even a modestly priced, entry-level headset can work for just about everyone.

 - Multiple colors available

 Why should you buy this?
 You’ll get a comfortable, great-sounding headset without going broke.

 Who’s it for?
 Those on a tighter budget looking for wireless headphones.

 Why we picked the LVL50 Wireless Stereo Gaming Headset: